<>

 Go to your project folder and create the file below:

-mkdir -p .github/workflows touch .github/workflows/buildAndDeployScroll.yaml
+mkdir -p .github/workflows touch .github/workflows/wws.yaml

 Then open that file and paste in this code:

-# Adapted from https://github.com/JamesIves/github-pages-deploy-action name: Build and Deploy Scroll on: push: branches: - main jobs: build-and-deploy: runs-on: ubuntu-latest steps: - name: Checkout 🛎️ uses: actions/checkout@v2.3.1 - name: Install and Build run: | npm install -g scroll-cli scroll build # The line below is needed if you have *.html in your gitignore file rm .gitignore - name: Deploy 🚀 uses: JamesIves/github-pages-deploy-action@4.1.4 with: branch: scroll-output # The branch the action should deploy to. folder: .
+# Adapted from https://github.com/JamesIves/github-pages-deploy-action name: Build and Deploy Scroll on: push: branches: - main jobs: build-and-deploy: runs-on: ubuntu-latest steps: - name: Checkout 🛎️ uses: actions/checkout@v2.3.1 - name: Install and Build run: | npm install -g scroll-cli --production scroll build # The line below is needed if you have *.html in your gitignore file rm .gitignore - name: Deploy 🚀 uses: JamesIves/github-pages-deploy-action@4.1.4 with: branch: wws # The branch the action should deploy to. folder: .

 How do I setup a custom 404 page with GitHub pages?